Inventory Financing Options Compared

 Merchant cash advance

 A merchant cash advance (MCA) provides a lump sum repaid automatically as a percentage of your daily or weekly card sales.
-The total repayment is fixed upfront via a factor rate — typically 1.2–1.5× the advance.
+The total repayment is fixed upfront via a factor rate — often around 1.1–1.5× depending on provider and risk profile.

 How it works: You receive a cash advance.
 The lender takes an agreed percentage of your card revenue until the advance is fully repaid.

 Cost: Factor rates look simple but can be expensive.
-A £50,000 advance at a 1.3 factor rate costs £15,000 regardless of how quickly you repay.
+For example, a £50,000 advance at a 1.3 factor rate would cost £15,000 regardless of how quickly you repay it.
 There is no benefit to repaying faster.

 Best for: